Glarix/TimeCheck/README.md

 and if faster, the record is replaced.
 After every round, the current record is displayed on the screen.

+V1.01(no real testing, a lot of bugs might be easily found)

+Now you can see your score after each test.
+Nothing else added.

 NOTES:
 * The scores.txt file MUST be in the same directory as the source file

+IDEAS TO IMPLEMENT
+*Maybe a way to show all the results at the end of every test